Vixi-DEX/vixi-core/README.md

 # Configuration

 The default configurations shipped with VIXI are sufficient to get started.
-If you wish to customize your software, copy the `config.yaml.EXAMPLE` file into `config.yaml` and make your edits there.
+If you wish to customize your software, copy the `config.yaml.EXAMPLE` file into your data directory and make your edits there.

 ```
-cp config.yaml.EXAMPLE config.yaml
+cp config.yaml.EXAMPLE ~/.vixi/config.yaml
 ```

 Market makers in particular should look into the `algod_url` and `algod_token` settings to hook up their own Algorand participation node.